 If you do not meet the above criteria, you may, at the discretion of the director, be admitted under a probationary period with an opportunity to demonstrate qualifications by achieving a graduate GPA of 3.0 or higher in your first three graduate degree courses.
 If your graduate academic record includes any failures in coursework, you may be dismissed from the program following a review of the situation by a Faculty Committee including the director and two faculty members of the School of Architecture and Design appointed by the Dean.

 - Supplemental Application: Digital Portfolio and Curriculum Vitae

 - Complete this step after submitting your online application, where you will receive an application ID number to upload your digital portfolio and curriculum vitae (résumé).

 - View format instructions and upload your digital portfolio and curriculum vitae (résumé).
-You must also mail a hard copy portfolio to the School of Architecture and Design.

 - Personal essay.